 How do I register?

-Fall 2018 classes will begin in July.
+Registrations will take place monthly.
 To be notified when the registration is open and to choose a date/time, please call, email or come into the campus to have your name added to the list to be contacted.
 Letters will be mailed to those on our list with instructions for registration.
-The first round of registrations will take place the second week of July.

 Is there an age requirement to take the class and exam?